Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 $ gem install heroku
 ```

-Create your own private fork of the Diaspora code and be sure to keep a backup somewhere private, such as a flash drive, a private github reposotory or a Dropbox account.
+Create your own private fork of the Diaspora code and be sure to keep a backup somewhere private, such as a flash drive, a private GitHub reposotory or a Dropbox account.
 Do _not_ put it in a public repository, this will be the copy you deploy to Heroku and may contain some sensitive configuration info.

 For illustration purposes, we'll use `mypod` as the name of the new Heroku app we're creating.
 Since `mypod` is already in use, you'll need to come up with a name before you go any further or use the random name Heroku assigns.
 We'll also assume you're using Heroku's shared SSL and a domain like `mypod.herokuapp.com` but it is also possible to use your own domain and SSL certificate.